How should we score athletes and candidates: geometric scoring rules: Introduction

 \section{Introduction}

-The 2014/15 IBU Biathlon World Cup took place over a series of races in the winter of 2014/15.
-At the end of each race the competitors were ranked in the order they finished, and assigned a number of points based on their position in that order.
-The scores for the first thirteen positions are 60, 54, 48, 43, 40, 38, 36, 34, 32, 31, 30, 29, 28.
-The scores the athletes won are summed across the races, and the one with the highest total score is declared the winner -- a procedure that is known as a scoring rule.
+Many sports competitions consist of a series of races during a season.
+At the end of each race the athletes are ranked in the order they finished, and assigned a number of points based on their position in that order.
+The scores the athletes received are summed across the races, and the one with the highest total score is declared the winner -- a procedure that is known as a scoring rule.

+Scoring rules are ubiquitous in sporting events, contests to evince merit, elections in professional societies, and occasionally at the national level (Nauru, Kiribati).
+Besides being intuitive and easy to use, they have desirable axiomatic features which, as we shall argue, make them uniquely suitable for this purpose.

+However, in order to use a scoring rule, one must first choose a vector of scores; and the choice is anything but simple.
+The International Biathlon Union (IBU) World Cup uses the scoring vector in \autoref{table:Glazyrina}, containing 40 non-zero scores.
+Scaling the scores or changing the zero point will not change the order produced by the scoring rule, which means the organiser has 39 degrees of freedom in selecting a vector like this one.
+The prospect of picking an optimal vector with respect to whatever criteria is daunting, but the choice is important -- the vector may play as great a role in determining the winner as the performance of the athletes themselves.

+In this paper we propose two ways to reduce the problem to the choice of a single parameter.
+In Sections \ref{sec:gsr} and \ref{sec:newcharacterisations} we take an axiomatic approach, motivated by reducing the risk of the final ranking changing by the addition or removal of spoilers.
+This leads to the geometric family of scoring rules governed by parameter $p$, where the $j$th position is worth $p$ times as much as the $(j+1)$th position.
+In Sections \ref{sec:optimal} and \ref{sec:empirical} we introduce optimal scoring rules, which maximise the expected quality of the winning athlete based on empirical data.
+The two approaches, in general, yield different families of rules, but optimal scores converge to the geometric in the case of a uniform distribution of athlete performance.
+Interestingly, we find that the scores actually used in biathlon, golf, and athletics closely resemble the optimal scoring rules.